maxmahlke/classy/docs/getting_started.rst

          --help     Show this message and exit.

        Commands:
+         add      Add a private spectra collection.
-         docs     Open the classy documentation in browser. spectra  Retrieve, plot, classify spectra of an individual asteroid.
+         docs     Open the classy documentation in browser. spectra  Retrieve, plot, classify spectra of an individual asteroid. status   Manage the index of asteroid spectra.

   .. tab-item :: python